Gwiz65/ShopAnvil/README.md

 - Shop Anvil features:
   - created just like a small anvil wih either a hammer or mallet and 2.0kg of any metal.
-  - Only useable on ground and can be planted
+  - only useable on ground and can be planted